noamandev/noamandev/README.md

 - 👋 Hi, I’m @noamandev
-- 👀 I'm a full stack dev, currently building many things!
+- 👀 Game developer CURRENTLY, Using Godot!
-- 🌱 i finished node.js and express...
-Learning Firebase
+- 🌱 GdSCRIPT is my bestfriend!
+My second bestfriend is JavaScript!
 - 💞️ I’m looking to collaborate on github...
 - �